rsm-gh/build-deb/README.md

+**`build-deb` is a program to easily create Debian packages for binaries or interpreted languages (Python, Bash, Pearl, etc...)**

 Remarks:
 + For understanding the bascis of Debian packages you can read [the following article](https://github.com/rsm-gh/build-deb/blob/master/DEBIAN_BASICS.md).
-+ The Debian package of build-deb is build using build-deb.
++ The [Debian package of build-deb](https://github.com/rsm-gh/build-deb/releases) is build using build-deb.
 This build is very special and the argument `--dont-replace-global-variables` shall always be used.
 The source can be found under the released tab with the name "build-deb-pkgsrc".
 + The copyright of the software [is defined here](https://github.com/rsm-gh/build-deb/blob/master/usr/share/doc/build-deb/copyright).